-There are quite a few different loan products available in today’s market for the home buyer.
+There are quite a few different home loan products in Salt Lake City home buyers today.
 The problem is understanding what is available and whether it’s a good fit for you.

 The following is a listing of basic products that most lenders have available for their customers.